 Ausstellungsdauer: 22.04. – 19.05.2018

-„Today, the „post human“ has invaded aesthetic debate.
+“Today, the ‘post human’ has invaded aesthetic debate.
 The emergence of speculative realism and of object-oriented thought, as well as the recent revival of animism, has created an intellectual climate where the object holds our attention. […] to its credit, this new theoretical framework contributes to the uncoupling of the conceptual duo on which all Western aesthetics is based: the link between subject and object, between human consciousness and the exterior world; aesthesis, or sensation, would not exist without the participation of the human subject.
-But the question arises, is it possible to envision an aesthetic (in the wider sense of „style“, perhaps) that does not have the human mind at is center?“
+But the question arises, is it possible to envision an aesthetic (in the wider sense of ‘style’, perhaps) that does not have the human mind at its center?“

-The second context the exhibition title is touching on is „non-binary“ as opposed to the binary roles of male and female and as the buzzword in social discourse, politics and media.
-Conversations are sparked in a collective effort to promote a more open approach to gender identity that could benefit the mental health of all individuals and help humanity develop in a direction of inclusion, understanding and empathy instead of separation, extremism and aggression.
+The second context the exhibition title touches on is „non-binary“ as opposed to the binary roles of male and female, a buzzword in social discourse, politics, and media.
+Conversations are sparked in a collective effort to promote a more open approach to gender identity that could benefit the mental health of all individuals and help humanity develop in a direction of inclusion, understanding, and empathy instead of separation, extremism, and aggression.

-For a next step in evolution, humanity won’t only need a different relationship between the sexes, the object and the subject, humans and nature, but also the human subject to the entirety of its surrounding moving away from exploitation towards new ways of coexistence and exchange.
-The artists in the exhibition „non-binary“ propose various approaches of those different aspects of new strategies of involvement with each other and the world around us.
+For the next step in evolution, humanity won’t only need a different relationship between the sexes, the object and the subject, humans and nature, but also the human subject to the entirety of its surroundings, moving away from exploitation towards new ways of coexistence and exchange.
+The artists in the exhibition „non-binary“ propose various approaches to those different aspects of new strategies of involvement with each other and the world around us.

 Victoria Dejaco